Motions to Approve

 The impact of strike action is most severe when it takes place in the important public services that people and businesses rely on every day, particularly where it leaves people with no real alternatives when strikes take place.
 This is particularly unfair when strike action goes ahead without strong support by a unionised workforce.
 This is why we have introduced an additional 40% approval threshold to apply to important public services such as health and rail transport, in addition to a requirement for a 50% turnout threshold.
 This is a robust threshold, and rightly so.
 It is in the interest of the public to know that where they face disruption in these crucial services as a result of strike action, this is because union members have secured a strong democratic mandate.
 This is also important for union members who were not in support of strike action.
 I know that some noble Lords have expressed concerns that these reforms do not go far enough.
 The Government believe that the measures they are putting in place strike the right balance.

 During the passage of the Trade Union Act last year, the Government consulted on which services within the public service categories set out in the Act should be subject to the 40% threshold, and on how the threshold should operate in practice.
 We analysed more than 200 responses, reviewed the available evidence of the impact of strike action across different public services, and listened to stakeholders’ views.
-The Government response to the consultation was published in January last year, when we also published draft regulations.
+The government response to the consultation was published in January last year, when we also published draft regulations.
 The substance of these was discussed in Committee in the Lords during the passage of the Trade Union Act.
 I thank noble Lords for their constructive and well-informed views, which helped us tailor these regulations to ensure clarity so that the services that are affected are tightly defined.

 The regulations we have introduced today limit the application of the threshold to those services where there is the most compelling evidence of the impact of strike action, and ensure that its scope is proportionate.
 What does this mean for the sectors that are affected?
-The pressing social need that we are addressing in the health sector is the risk to life or injury to the public in the event of industrial action.
+The pressing social need that we are addressing in the health sector is the risk to life or of injury to the public in the event of industrial action.
 We have therefore focused the impact of the threshold where reduced service levels can have the most immediate impact on the lives and safety of patients and the public.
 That is why the regulations cover emergency and urgent health services.
 This includes ambulance staff, accident and emergency medical staff in hospitals, services provided in high-dependency units and in intensive care in hospitals, and psychiatric, obstetric and midwifery services provided in hospitals for conditions that require immediate attention to prevent serious injury, illness or loss of life.

 In the fire sector, our aim is, again, to protect the public against the risk to life or injury.
 In light of this, we have focused on firefighting services, including co-ordination of the emergency response, because these are all critical to ensuring that fires are dealt with promptly and effectively to protect the public.